SFB1252/talks/workshops/05-annotation-corpus-tools/README.md

 ## Overview

-This practical workshop introduces essential tools and techniques for corpus linguistics and text annotation, covering both manual and automated approaches to linguistic data analysis.
+Essential tools and techniques for corpus linguistics and text annotation.
+Manual and automated approaches to linguistic data analysis.

 ## Learning Objectives

-- Explore tools for corpus creation and management
+- Tools for corpus creation and management
-- Learn annotation schemes and best practices
+- Annotation schemes and best practices
-- Understand automated vs. manual annotation approaches
+- Automated vs. manual annotation approaches
-- Practice with real linguistic data and annotation tools
+- Practice with linguistic data and annotation tools

 ## Materials